-These vegan Multi Seed Crisps are a deliciously crisp cracker just perfect for snacking and dipping ~ and they couldn’t be easier to make!
+These vegan Multi Seed Crisps are a deliciously crisp gluten free cracker just perfect for snacking and dipping ~ and they couldn’t be easier to make!

 I was so intrigued when I saw this recipe on my blogging friend Angie’s blog ~ there’s nothing but seeds and water in these amazing crackers!
 I’m always drawn to super minimalist recipes like this ~ I wonder, do they work?
 How do they work??
 I’m happy to report that these multi seed crisps are, well, super crisp, and go great with dips.
 This is a fun recipe to play with ~ it’s almost magical how a bowl of wet seeds comes together into an actual cracker.